Marvin-Brouwer/ServiceBusManager/Readme.md

 ## Getting started

-Currently there's no installation present.
+Currently there's no installer present.
 To use this application you'll need to checkout the repository and run:

 ```text